OpenHistoricalDataMap/MapnikTileServer/docs/commands/ohdm2mapnik.rst

 The ``z_order`` is use in mapnik to order the objects for the renderer.
 So that a object with a higher ``z_order`` will be overdraw a object with a lower ``z_order``.
 To compute the ``z_order``, every classification entry & every tag in ``tags`` will be go a dict, where is defined how to rank a object.
-Classification values are 10 times higher rank than the tags.
 In :numref:`ohdm2mapnik_SingleTable2Mapnik` is an diagram how to calc the ``z_order``.

 .. _ohdm2mapnik_SingleTable2Mapnik: